OneWorldSchoolhouse/CodeStandards/languages/JavaScript/README.md

 # JavaScript Style Guide

 ## Coding Standards
-* All file shoule follow the general coding standards unless specificly stated here
+* All file should follow the general coding standards unless specifically stated here

 ## Indentation
 * The unit of indentation is 2 spaces.